 Pro tip: Same sign-on, despite the similar name, isn’t the same as single sign-on.
 Instead of using authentication tokens to communicate across different apps, same sign-on uses the same login credentials across each app.
 There is no trust relationship between same sign-on and the apps it logs into.
 Single sign-on, on the other hand, is trusted by each app and only requires that authentication token.

 Here’s a breakdown of the benefits that SSO can bring to an organization:

 - Stronger—and fewer—passwords: When employees don’t have to remember dozens of passwords, they’re more inclined to make that one password much stronger and engage in safe password management.

-- Better IT control: SSO gives IT more control over access to business applications and platforms.
+- Better IT control: SSO gives IT more control over access to business applications and platforms, which helps with shadow IT.
 Further, with SSO, IT can grant users different levels of access to certain platforms instead of granting permission every time an employee needs access.